Can Antibiotics Cause Weight Gain

 This is how it works:

-Antibiotics → Overgrowth of bad bacteria → Cravings, hunger, inflammation → Insulin resistance → Weight gain.
+Antibiotics → Overgrowth of bad bacteria → Cravings, hunger, inflammation → Fat Storing Hormone resistance → Weight gain.

 So when it comes to antibiotics, what causes you to gain weight, get fat, and maybe even lean towards obesity?
-Insulin resistance occurs as a result of bacterial imbalance.
+Fat Storing Hormone resistance occurs as a result of bacterial imbalance.

 Researchers have studied the link between gut microbiota, unhealthy weight, and obesity.
 More and more, we are seeing that microbiota can impact body weight.
 And that antibiotic use can be linked to weight issues.